 Let me back up a little and say that under typical exercise conditions, tiny tears in your muscle naturally occur as you put your muscles under the stress of exercise.
 This often results in some soreness, especially if you’ve just started a new programme or have recently increased your intensity.
 It is through the process of repairing those micro-tears that you actually get stronger and build more muscle.

 Sometimes the soreness from a workout takes a day or two to manifest.
 You may have noticed feeling more sore the second or third day after a workout.
 This is called delayed onset muscle soreness, or DOMS, and it occurs over time as metabolic and physiological processes happen.
 If you build up your exercise activity gradually, DOMS is less of an issue.
 Normal muscle soreness goes away on its own in a couple days.
-With rhabdomyolysis, the soreness may be extreme and you may have muscle swelling as well as dark colored urine or lack of urine.
+With rhabdomyolysis, the soreness may be extreme and you may have muscle swelling as well as dark coloured urine or lack of urine.
 Unlike DOMS, rhabdomyolysis is a serious condition that requires medical attention.
 It can happen when someone jumps into heavy activity without building up to it.

-While rhabdomyolysis is not commonly considered, a mum I know here in Hong Kong was hospitalized with it a few months ago.
+While rhabdomyolysis is not commonly considered, a mum I know here in Hong Kong was hospitalised with it a few months ago.
 I spoke with her about the whole experience and here’s what she had to say.

 I was doing a “negative pull-ups” workout that was designed for 5 rounds of 3 reps with a 2 minute break between each round.
 This was a modified version of the pull-ups workout that others in the gym were doing, designed to focus on and build up the arm muscles to eventually be able to do a pull-up.
 The movement requires standing on a wooden box and grabbing the pull-up bar from a standing position.
 Then you step off the box and try to do a slow, controlled extension of the arms, holding yourself in a hanging position before coming all the way down.